rickbeerendonk/react-examples/27 - Future/react17.md

-# What to expect in React 17 (or 16.6?)
+# What to expect in React 16.6 (or 17?)

-With the [React Conference (25-26 October 2018)](https://conf.reactjs.org/) approaching quickly, there are a lot of changes in the React repo to suspect we are getting near React 17.
+With the [React Conference (25-26 October 2018)](https://conf.reactjs.org/) approaching quickly, there are a lot of changes in the React repo to suspect we are getting near React 16.6 and maybe even 17.
 During my React training sessions around Europe I try to prepare my students as good as possible and cover these changes already.
 In this article I'll try to sum up some of the expected changes for you.

 ## Root